mapbox/batfish/docs/advanced-usage.md

 If your app includes only one page or else all the client-side routing is handled with some other client-side routing library, like [React Router] or [nanorouter], you can turn off all of Batfish's routing.

 To do this, set the [`spa`] configuration option to `true`.
+Read more about the effects of [`spa`] in the option's documentation.

 ## Markdown within JS